mjameson0254/madaja-website/README.md

+Designing a website using github and CSS.
+Branching will be created to experiment and then merged when confirmed working

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/mjameson0254/madaja-website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.